CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

   <img src="https://github.com/CENG501-Projects/CENG501-Fall2024/blob/main/DurmazYalcin/Figures/InputFormat.png" alt="description" width="500">
 </div>

 The figure above, borrowed from [Spike-Net](https://arxiv.org/abs/2003.06696), illustrates how events are grouped into bins.
-To estimate the optical flow at a specific time instan $t_k$, the events within the time interval $(t_{k-1},t_{k+1})$ are divided into bins as shown in the figure.
+To estimate the optical flow at a specific time instant $t_k$, the events within the time interval $(t_{k-1},t_{k+1})$ are divided into bins as shown in the figure.
 This binning process is applied separately for **on events** (positive polarity) and **off events** (negative polarity).
 Moreover, the bins are labeled as former group and latter group.
 As a result, we have 4 different categories for the bins.

 <div align="center">
   <img src="https://github.com/CENG501-Projects/CENG501-Fall2024/blob/main/DurmazYalcin/Figures/bin_cat.png" alt="description" width="20%">